 The prevalence of diabetes in the United States is truly shocking.
 According to the Centers for Disease Control (CDC), over 90 million Americans either have diabetes or pre-diabetes.
 Overall, more than 30 million Americans (over 9% of the population) have the condition.
 Meanwhile, pre-diabetes is a condition that can lead to type 2 diabetes within five years, if left untreated.

 Type 1 diabetes accounts for just 5% of cases – if you have this condition, it means your body’s immune system is destroying cells that release insulin.
 In effect, it prevents the body from producing insulin – and without this crucial substance, your cells won’t be able to absorb glucose (sugar), which is necessary to produce energy.

 Type 2 diabetes is overwhelmingly the most common form of diabetes in the U.S., and it can develop at any age.
-If you have this condition, it means your body can produce insulin, but it is unable to use it properly (this is otherwise known as insulin resistance).
+If you have this condition, it means your body can produce insulin but it is unable to use it properly (this is otherwise known as insulin resistance).
 When the condition gets worse, your pancreas will create lower amounts of insulin, which is known as insulin deficiency.

 Dealing with diabetes as soon as possible is crucial.
 Otherwise, you could suffer from serious medical conditions such as kidney failure, blindness, stroke, heart disease, or even foot or leg amputations.

 Is CBD the Best Diabetes Treatment?

-It is too early to tell, but early research paints an exceedingly promising picture of CBD being a quality diabetes treatment.
-If you have diabetes, it completely changes your life as everything revolves around ensuring you manage the condition in advance.
-For example, if you plan on driving, you need to check your blood glucose levels two hours beforehand and every two hours on the road.
+If you have diabetes, you’ll certainly know that it changes your life as everything revolves around ensuring you manage the condition in advance.
+For example, if you plan on driving you need to check your blood glucose levels two hours beforehand and every two hours on the road.